roshan-lal-dia/my-github-gists/README.md

 ## Future gist plans
- - how to conduct a symposium - StellaMarys CSE edition 🥲 - cries in pain ? smile in pain edition
+ - how to conduct a symposium - StellaMarys CSE edition 🥲 smile in pain edition
  - My Boookoscope - my thoughts, best lines from readed books and the books secrets